-Credibility appears to be linked to visibility, based on our research (below).
-We believe it’s largely because, if a manager keeps their employees informed of the decisions and changes they're considering (and their thought processes along the way), the employees can think along with the manager, or at least understand their rationale.
-The decisions will not seem to contradict the manager's previous stance.
+We believe that, if a manager keeps their employees informed of the decisions and changes they’re considering (and their thought processes along the way), the employees can think along with the manager, or at least understand their rationale.
+Any decisions will not seem to contradict common sense or the manager’s previous stance.
 But, if a manager presents changes or decisions all at once, they may be seen as capricious or uncredible, especially if their new ideas reverse the status quo or their previous policies.

 Visibility, to be effective, must include discussing changes with the people who are affected by them.
 This must be done at every step: from diagnosing problems to finding solutions.
 This improves a manager’s credibility by showing their thoughts from beginning to end; that prevents changes from seeming capricious or sudden, because people will usually understand the reasons, and have some warning.
 Change may be resisted less, because people will understand its purpose and feel they have control over it.

-An important byproduct of discussing changes with people who will be affected by them is that you will be able to get their input and ideas.
-This can be very important; in addition to improving morale and reducing resistance to change, it can help you to make much better decisions.
+A byproduct of discussing changes with people who will be affected by them is that you will be able to get their input and ideas — which can improve morale, reduce resistance to change, and bring better decisions.

-Most well-educated people understand the importance of empowerment and listening to employees.
+Most people also understand the importance of empowerment and listening to employees.
 Therefore, if a top manager is not accessible to employees, they will probably not be seen as credible.
-And, if a manager doesn't practice what they or the company preach, they will not be seen as credible.
-This is illustrated by the strong relationship between super- visors' accessibility and their integrity and trustworthiness.
+And, if a manager doesn’t practice what they or the company preaches (and most companies preach open communication), they will not be seen as credible.
+This is illustrated by the strong relationship between supervisors’ accessibility and their integrity and trustworthiness.
 The more accessible the supervisors are, the more integrity they are seen as having.

 A correlation table is presented below.
 A correlation is a number between a and 1 which shows how strong the linear relationship is between two variables.
 In this case, the variables are items from a survey of a medium-sized publishing house.
 All correlations are statistically significant; there is only a 1 in 100 chance that the relationships described below are due to chance.